schesi/drone-control-simulink/README.md

 # Drone Control via Matlab  & Simulink in ROS Gazebo
-This repository contains the code related to the operation of a quadcopert in a 3D virtual world via a guidance algorithm designed in Simulink and then translated in C++ via autocode generation procedure.
-This guidance algorithm will make the quadcopter perform a search between two waypoints and then a simulated detection is assumed after a certain amount of time.
+This repository holds the code for operating a quadcopter in a 3D virtual environment using a guidance algorithm designed in Simulink and then translated into C++ via an autocode generation procedure.
+The guidance algorithm is intended to prompt the quadcopter to conduct a search between two waypoints, followed by a simulated detection after a certain time period.

-Specifically this repository includes:
+The repository comprises the following components:
- - The Simulink model of the guidance algorithm
+- The Simulink model for the guidance algorithm
- - The ROS node that initialize the 3D simulator
+- A ROS node responsible for initializing the 3D simulator
- - The ROS node that contains the C++ code generated via simulink autocode
+- Another ROS node that contains the C++ code produced through Simulink autocode generation.

 ## Repository Structure

 ## Simulator setup
-The first step (if not done already) is to setup the ROS environment.
-The instruction on how to setup ROS invironment can be found at this [link](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
+Before proceeding, make sure to set up the ROS environment if it has not already been done.
+Detailed instructions on how to set up the ROS environment can be found at the following [link](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

 ### Installing dependencies
 First let's install mavros by typing